-With kids, pets or a particularly messy significant other, it can be hard to reimagine your home decor with all the light colors, delicate patterns and warm shades of summer.
+With kids, pets or a particularly messy significant other, it can be hard to reimagine your home decor with all the light colors, delicate patterns and warm shades of spring.
 Wanting a perfectly white couch or a touch of soft millennial pink in your house without redecorating your home from the ground up?
 There are plenty of easy ways to bring the lighter neutral hues of the season indoors and still make your house feel like your home.

-Plus finding the right shades of neutral for your farmhouse decor will help give you a fresh, clean palette for accessories, artwork and all those adorable, Pinterest-worthy succulents.
+Plus finding the right shades of neutral for your farmhouse decor will help give you a fresh, clean palette for accessories, artwork, and all those adorable, Pinterest-worthy succulents.

 “If we had no winter, the spring would not be so pleasant.” —Anne Bradstreet